Lemon Pepper Grilled Cod

 By sealing the fish filets in foil with butter and fresh lemon, the cod is gently steamed by the heat and is therefore much less likely to be overcooked by the grill.

-Not only is grilling fish in foil more fool-proof for getting the perfect cook, this method makes clean up way easier.
+Not only is grilling fish in foil more fool-proof for getting the perfect cook, but this method also makes clean-up way easier.
 There’s no fish stuck to the grill grates to scrape off; you simply toss the foil in the trash when you’re done!

 How to Make Lemon Pepper Grilled Cod in Foil

-1. First, preheat the grill to medium.
+1. First, preheat the grill to medium (can be a gas or charcoal grill).
 It will not take you long to prepare the fish!

 2. Next, lay 4 large squares of foil on the countertop.
 Cut the butter into 4 sections and slice the lemon into rounds.
 Place one tablespoon of butter and one lemon slice in the center of each piece of foil.

-3. Be sure to throughly yet gently pat each fish fillet dry with a paper towel.
+3. Be sure to thoroughly yet gently pat each fish fillet dry with a paper towel.
 Then lay one fillet over the slices of butter and lemon on each piece of foil.

 4. In a small bowl, mix the lemon pepper, garlic powder, and paprika.
-Sprinkle generously over the top of each fish fillet.
-Like so…
+Sprinkle generously it over the top of each fish fillet.

 5. Pull the two opposite sides of the foil up over the cod, and fold the foil down twice to seal the top to make a pouch.
 Then flatten and fold the two ends together, twice, to make the foil packets airtight.
 You want to make sure all of the steam and flavor stays locked inside!